DavidSimoes28/CarAuctionApi/readme.md

 ├─── Suv
 └─── Truck
 ```
-- Vehicle is a class that contains all common properties of a vehicle (id, manufacturer, model, year, starting bid)
+- Vehicle is a class that contains all common properties of a vehicle (id, manufacturer, model, year, starting bid) and implements IVehicle and IValidatable interfaces
 - VehicleWithDoors contains all common properties of a vehicle and a number of doors property
 - Hatchback and Sedan extends from VehicleWithDoors without additional properties
 - Suv extends from Vehicle with a additional number of seats property